 - Properties table

-The image below contains the product shape used for all the products in the demo tenant.
+The image below contains the product shape used for all products in our demo tenant.

 Types of shapes